tomasort/DLS-Project/README.md

 The `scripts` directory contains the scripts that were used to train our models in HPC.

 Finally, we decided to include the best results from our experiments.
 The files that we are including, are the csv file containing information about each epoch, the logs, containing information about the model, as well as info on each iteration.
 In the `models` subdirectory, we can find the pretrained model that we got after training it with the approach explained in our presentation.
 These results can be found in `results_adam` and in `results_sgd`

+In order to visualize the training results, we run the `visualize.py` which captures the first 120 frames of the test video and add the prediction, label and diff onto the video and convert it into a gif to view.

 ## How To Run: Training Script